dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 I wonder if you have noticed an interesting phenomenon: traditional low-code platforms are generally considered more suitable for developing enterprise software (such as OA, CRM, ERP, etc.), rather than for developing internet applications;
 However, from what we have demonstrated, it seems that dddappp has indeed broken through this limitation, and your feeling is correct.
-Our motivation for doing this in the Web2 era—a DDD domain model-driven low-code platform , which was a very bold attempt in the Web2 era—was to "enable low-code platforms to develop large-scale internet applications".
+Our motivation for doing this in the Web2 era—a DDD domain model-driven low-code platform , which was a very bold attempt in the Web2 era—was to "enable low-code platforms to develop large-scale internet applications."

 ### "Why not 'AppCU'?"